Sign In Register

 Healthcare Facilities1,105

-Spring Gardens has an average annual temperature of 73°F (23°C).
+Spring Gardens has a warm climate with an average annual temperature of 73°F (23°C).
 Winters average 57°F in January while summers reach 85°F in July.
-Annual precipitation is 31.1 inches.
-The area enjoys 330 sunny days per year.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 31.1 inches.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 73 feet.

 Temperature